openshift/training/beta-4-setup.md

     https://fqdn.of.master:8443

-It may take up to 90 seconds for the web console to be available after restarting the master (when you changed the authentication settings).
+Be aware that it may take up to 90 seconds for the web console to be available any time you restart the master.

-You will first need to accept the self-signed SSL certificate.
+On your first visit your browser will need to accept the self-signed SSL certificate.
 You will then be asked for a username and a password.
-Remembering that we created a user previously, `joe`, go ahead and enter that and use the password (redhat) you set earlier.
+Remembering that we created a user previously, `joe`, go ahead and enter that and use the password (`redhat`) you set earlier.

 Once you are in, click the *OpenShift 3 Demo* project.
 There really isn't anything of interest at the moment, because we haven't put anything into our